As a restaurateur looking to open a Mexican restaurant, creating your menu can feel like a daunting task.

 Once you have a list of suitable designers, it’s time to interview.
 For help during the interview process and to ensure you ask all the right questions, check out this guide on “Assembling the Dream Team.”

-- Design software is the most affordable option.
+- The most affordable option.

 Step 2: Principles of a Well-Designed Mexican restaurant Menu